rock-core/tools-roby/README.txt

 == Related publications

-Roby is the result of my PhD work.
-As such, my {PhD thesis}[files:joyeux_Thesis.pdf] can be considered as a design document for the system.
-If you want an overview of the principles, you can also refer to these two publications [IROS,FSR].
+Roby is the result of my PhD.
+As such, my PhD thesis can be considered as a design document for the system.
+If you want an overview of the principles, you can also refer to the two publications I published.

+See http://roby.rubyforge.org/publications for the PDF files.

 == Videos

-Those videos are shown here for reference purpose, but frankly you will not be able to understand them unless you have already an idea on what is going on.
+The videos that are available show some capabilities of the system.
+Frankly you will not be able to understand them unless you have already an idea on what is going on.
 They are also referenced in other parts of the API documentation, when it is meaningful.

-TODO: link the videos
+See http://roby.rubyforge.org/videos for the available videos.

 == Tutorials

-I've written a set of tutorials which describe Roby's main features and let you experiment with them:
+A set of tutorials describe Roby's main features and let you experiment with
+them:
 1. the GettingStarted[link:files/doc/tutorials/01-GettingStarted_rdoc.html] tutorial makes
    you start a brand new Roby application and explains its structure.
 2. the GoForward[link:files/doc/tutorials/02-GoForward_rdoc.html] tutorial shows how to create